marcov/tech-notes/docs/Linux/namespaces.md

 BECAUSE YOU NEED to call stat with the `-L` option to dereference the symlink!!!!

+### init process and namespaces
+- A process that is init in a PID namespace, cannot move to a different existing PID namespace.
+- However it can move to a different existing mount namespace.

 ### Mount Namespaces
 Provides an isolation of the list of mount points seen by the processes in each NS instance.
 Processes in each mount NS will see distinct single-directory